 In fact, a WHO study in 2018 showed that one in three first-year university students report symptoms of a mental health disorder, with the challenging transition from secondary school to university cited as a key reason.
 High tuition fees leading to “higher stakes” for students was also a key factor among first year students.

-If you’re feeling lower than normal, but you’re not sure if there’s a more serious mental health condition you need to address, there are lots of ways to tell.
-Knowing the key signs of a mental health condition will help you identify potential problems with your own mental health, or the mental health of fellow students.
+If you’re feeling lower than normal but you’re not sure if there’s a more serious mental health condition you need to address, there are some key indications you can look out for.
+Knowing the signs of a mental health condition will help you understand your own mental health or the mental health of fellow students.

-Symptoms differ hugley, but there are some reliable indicators of poor mental health.
+Symptoms vary, but there are a number of indicators of poor mental health*.
 These include:

 consistent low mood